 Back in 1996, few would've predicted that the 8-bit themes of Japanese composers Junichi Masuda and Koji Kondo could become the nostalgic overtures they are today.
 Now, an orchestra performing the music of Pokémon doesn't seem so Farfetch'd—at least not to Portland producer Jeron Moore and Los Angeles-based composer Chad Seiter.
 With credits between the two including Lost, Up, Star Trek, Jurassic World, and more, the duo conceived Pokémon: Symphonic Evolutions in 2014, a project that sees the series' iconic soundtracks performed on piano, synths, woodwinds, and other instruments.

 During a recent Toronto stop at the 3,191-capacity Sony Centre, Ryan Shore (nephew of award-winning Hollywood composer Howard Shore) lead an orchestra of recruited musicians through an hour-and-a-half performance.
-Synced to a massive video screen showing gameplay footage, the setlist featured fan favorites like a battle medley, "Gotta Catch 'Em All," and the Pallet Town theme.
+Synced to a massive video screen showing gameplay footage, the setlist featured fan favourites like a battle medley, "Gotta Catch 'Em All," and the Pallet Town theme.

 We spoke to producer Moore beforehand about the impetus for Pokémon: Symphonic Evolution, what it was like working closely with Masuda, and why he always, always picks Charmander.